Counting subgraphs in fftp graphs with symmetry: The Automaton and the n-type directed graph

 \begin{rem} The transition function $\tau$ in Definition \ref{def:fftp} does not completely agree with the one of Neumann and Shapiro of \cite[Proposition 4.1]{NS}.
-In their transition function the minimum is taken over the $a\in X^{\leq M}$ such that $\dist(av_0,xbv_0)\leq 1$ (which is equivalent to $\dist^x(a, b)\leq 1)$, and later it is claimed without proof that Proposition \ref{prop:states} holds for that automaton.
-Our definition of the transition function for the fftp automaton resembles more to the one of \cite[Lemma 3.7]{CalFuj} where essentially it describes the transition between different tournaments.
+Their transition function takes the minimum over the $a\in X^{\leq M}$ such that $\dist(av_0,xbv_0)\leq 1$ (which is equivalent to $\dist^x(a, b)\leq 1)$, and later it is claimed without proof that Proposition \ref{prop:states} holds for that automaton.
+Our definition of the transition function for the fftp-automaton resembles more to the one of \cite[Lemma 3.7]{CalFuj} where essentially it describes the transition between different tournaments.
 We remark that it is not exactly equal because without some extra structure (such as hyperbolicity) we do not know that $\dist^x(a,b)$ agrees with $\dist(av_0,xbv_0)$. \end{rem}